Pøbel: Prints of the "Dirty dancing" motif

 Pøbel has made about 250 prints of his work "Dirty dancing".
 First half of the prints were given to all of the hospitals in Norway as sign of gratefulness towards healthcare workers.
 The worth of given prints is 135,000 dollars.
 The other half of prints was sold, together with other of his canvas in lottery, where was the half of total amount (250,000 dollars) donated to healthcare workers in Norway.
 The rest of the money will be spent on new studio and big drinking water project in the Amazon jungle for indigenous people who live there.

 Barn cut in two

-It is already mentioned that Pøbel works as a anonymous artist, so his arts shows up unexpectedly.
+It is already mentioned that Pøbel works as an anonymous artist, so his arts shows up unexpectedly.
 Barn cut in two appeared by the road Fylkesveg 44.
 The landowner gave Pøbel permission to fulfil his idea.
 He painted Egon Olsen who laughs with a cigar holding a chainsaw, there also writes “Efficiency” (Effektivisering) on the paint.
 This time Pøbel wanted to draw attention to Norwegian agriculture.
 About 10 000 farms disappeared from 2007 to 2017.
 The farmers thanked to Pøbel, for putting the effort to aware people about what is happening to agricultural life in Norway.